AnadyaNair/Learning-Web-Backbone/README.md

 - [ ] [Using break tags]()
 - [ ] [Using horizontal rule tags]()

-# Thanks for visiting Happy learning!
+# Thanks for visiting, happy learning!